hertogp/stitch/_readme.md

 Mainly useful when debugging a particular defiant codeblock since it makes the artifact files easier to find/view.

 When set in a named stitch section in the meta data, it allows to store artifact files per type of tool used.
 Useful if the document being processed uses multiple tools for various codeblocks.

-If just want to collect all artifacts in the same directory, just not in `.stitch`, set dir as desired in the meta data stitch section named `defaults`.
+For dumping all artifacts in the same directory, just not in `.stitch`, set dir as desired in the `defaults`-section of stitch in the doc's meta data.

 ### `exe`